raas-dev/configent/README.md

 - Arch Linux (rolling; since 2022-07)
 - Alpine Linux 3.16, 3.15 and 3.14

-Things are happening per user, but `sudo` may be required for some OS features.
+Things are happening per user, but `sudo` may be used for some OS features.

 ## 💣 Up